spdx/spdx-spec/chapters/file-information.md

 ### 8.4.1 Description

-Provide a unique identifier to match analysis information on each specific file in a package.
+This field provides the result from some specific checksum algorithm.
+Checksum algorithms consume data from the file and produce a short, fix-sized summary that is sensitive to changes in the file's data.
+Any random change to the file's data will (with high likelihood) result in a different checksum value.

 The metadata for the file checksum field is shown in Table 39.

 **Table 39 — Metadata for the file checksum field**